Creating Durable Topic Subscribers

 NoLocal attribute for the subscriber (the default value is

-To create a durable topic subscriber, a topic subscription (that is, a durable topic endpoint) must be provisioned on the message broker.
+To create a durable topic subscriber, a topic subscription (that is, a durable topic endpoint) must be provisioned on the event broker.
 This durable topic subscription serves to attract messages published to the topic.
 Only one Session at a time can use a topic subscriber for a particular durable subscription.

 createDurableSubscriber(...) method and pass in the name of the physical subscription, an instance of that subscription (that is, an in-memory representation of the subscription in the API) is created.

-createDurableSubscriber(...) method and pass in a subscription name, a durable topic subscription is created on the message broker if the creation of dynamic durable endpoints is permitted.
+createDurableSubscriber(...) method and pass in a subscription name, a durable topic subscription is created on the event broker if the creation of dynamic durable endpoints is permitted.
 (If the creation of dynamic durable endpoints is not permitted, a

 JMSException is thrown.)